Galanthus: Ecology

 Snowdrops are hardy herbaceous plants that perennate by underground bulbs.
 They are among the earliest spring bulbs to bloom, although a few forms of G. nivalis are autumn flowering.
 In colder climates, they will emerge through snow (see illustration).
+To help against the cold and possible damage caused by ice crystals forming on the plant, they are coated in an enzyme that inhibits the creation of these crystals.
 They naturalise relatively easily forming large drifts.
 These are often sterile, found near human habitation, and also former monastic sites.
 The leaves die back a few weeks after the flowers have faded.
 Galanthus plants are relatively vigorous and may spread rapidly by forming bulb offsets.
 They also spread by dispersal of seed, animals disturbing bulbs, and water if disturbed by floods.

 Conservation

 Some snowdrop species are threatened in their wild habitats, due to habitat destruction, illegal collecting, and climate change.
 In most countries collecting bulbs from the wild is now illegal.
 Under CITES regulations, international trade in any quantity of Galanthus, whether bulbs, live plants, or even dead ones, is illegal without a CITES permit.
 This applies to hybrids and named cultivars, as well as species.
 CITES lists all species, but allows a limited trade in wild-collected bulbs of just three species (G. nivalis, G. elwesii, and G. woronowii) from Turkey and Georgia.
 A number of species are on the IUCN Red List of threatened species, with the conservation status being G. trojanus as critically endangered, four species vulnerable, G. nivalis is near threatened and several species show decreasing populations.
 G. panjutinii is considered endangered.
 One of its five known sites, at Sochi, was destroyed by preparations for the 2014 Winter Olympics.